 Through Sendero, Central Health coordinates and manages healthcare services and enhances the provider network in our community.
-Sendero currently manages the Travis Service Delivery Area STAR and CHIP programs.
+Sendero currently manages the Medical Access Program (MAP) as well as the Travis Service Delivery Area STAR and CHIP programs.
 As a Qualified Health Plan under the Affordable Care Act, Sendero provides its IdealCare health insurance plan through the Health Insurance Marketplace.

 Find out if you are eligible for the healthcare plans offered by Sendero at www.CHeligibility.net.